Nyktor/Nyktor/README.md

 # Hi, I’m @Nyktor 👋
-I'm a total absolute fucking INTP nerd that is interested in programming and computer science.
-And because I hate Spain's education system, I'm learning by myself.
+I'm a total absolute INTP nerd that is interested in programming and computer science.
+I'm learning by myself, self-taught.

 I upload my progress here.
 ## Interests ✨